Welcome to today's edition of the Rush 24-7 podcast.

 It's the Nixon funeral, ladies and gentlemen.

-Richard Nixon whose presidency led to the election of Jimmy Carter.
+And all these luminaries are praising Richard Nixon, Watergate Richard Nixon, Richard Nixon, whose presidency led to the election of Jimmy Carter.

-And they're praised it from Henry Kissinger.
+And they're praising from Henry Kissinger.

 Bill Clinton got up there and praised Richard Nixon.